slezki/my-genproductions/README.md

 # my-genproductions
 Development of genproductions.
-Be aware that this configs have being tested just for the official MC branch 7_1_x for runII and
-5_3_x for runI (when apply), other than that could work, but it not warranty.
+Be aware that this configs have being tested just for the official MC branch for runII (in the appropiate release: 7_1_x, 9_3_x, and 10_2_x) and for runI (5_3_x when apply), other than that could work, but it not warranty.
 For testing porpouses always try to use the latest version in either branch.

-**Setup:**
+**Setup as example for 7_1_x:**

 ```
 #!/bin/bash